Avnish-Raut/Guess-the-Number/README.md

 ## Requirements
-1. Vscode or Sublime or any editor compatible with js
+1. Vscode or Sublime or any editor compatible with js ( for editing purpose , if you just want to run it then you just need a browser)
 2. Just run and enjoy ✨✨